steamnighthawk-ui/Winlator-Ludashi-AI/README.md

 # Winlator

 Winlator is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
-This build is for personal use only, all changes from source are made with AI as I have no experience in programming and only want to share the changes to the public.
+Disclaimer: This build is for personal use only, all changes from source are made with AI as I have no experience in programming and only want to share the changes for public use.
+I initiated this build to see how well AI could implement certain features to this app.

 # Installation